 As far as Horcrux locations were concerned, Hermione had not found anything they didn't already know.
 Dumbledore had been thorough.
 Harry was all for gaining an edge, but Hermione needed to slow down.
-They could have to leave at a moment's notice and they needed everyone to be well rested.
-Ron was getting tired of her obsession as well, and could probably be counted on to do something about it soon.
+They could have to leave at a moment's notice, and they needed everyone to be well-rested.
+Ron was also tiring of her obsession, and could probably be counted on to do something about it soon.

 "Hedwig!"
 Harry exclaimed with delight.
 The owl preened herself and allowed Harry to rub her feathered head.
 She dropped a folded note in front of him.